Pierced nipples and pregnancy

 Having the nipples pierced is not recommended while pregnant or breastfeeding.
 There have been no reported cases of women who were unable to breastfeed because of a piercing.
 Due to the risk of infection physicians suggest waiting for at least three months after the milk has ceased.
 The body after this period is not as stressed and it was when pregnant or breastfeeding.

-Most women will remove the ring and replace with a retainer to maintain the piercing.
+Most women will remove the ring and replace it with a retainer to maintain the piercing.
 There may be oozing of milk from the pierced site, this is normal.
-There are many ducts that allow flow of the milk.
+There are many ducts that allow the flow of the milk.
 Chances of restricting all are nearly impossible.

-For women who have had their nipples pierced for sometime, there is no special care that is needed if healed properly.
+For women who have had their nipples pierced for some time, there is no special care that is needed if healed properly.
 Closely monitor the areas for any signs of beginning stages of an infection.
-Signs of infection could be as simple as soreness, warmth or redness to severe as obvious as a pus discharge.
+Signs of infection could be as simple as soreness, warmth, or redness to severe as obvious as a pus discharge.

-The risk of infection is of greatest concern followed by the transmission of diseases if dirty needles or other equipment has been used.
+The risk of infection is of greatest concern followed by the transmission of diseases if dirty needles or other equipment have been used.
 Hepatitis and HIV are of most concern when physicians find that a patient has had a recent piercing.